Dr Mark Griffiths

 Mark is interested in supervising doctoral research students in the following areas:

-• The role of professional development in supporting professional practice
+• The role of professional development in supporting the practice of coaches and teachers

 • Examining teacher/coach learning through workplace pedagogy